ont-app/vocabulary/README.md

 RDF entails use of language-tagged strings (e.g. `"gaol"@en-GB`) when providing natural-language content.
-Typing this directly in Clojure code is a bit a bit awkward, since the inner quotes would need to be escaped.
+Typing this directly in Clojure code is a bit awkward, since the inner quotes would need to be escaped.

 To enable this language tag, we must require the namespace: